Akshat-gupta-01/Basic-Bank-Management-System/README.md

 # 🏦 Basic Bank Management System

-A simple command-line based **Bank Management System** built in **C++** that allows users to manage bank accounts using file handling.
-This project demonstrates basic concepts of Object-Oriented Programming and file operations in C++.
+A simple GUI based **Bank Management System** built in **Python** that allows users to manage bank accounts using file handling.
+This project demonstrates basic Banking operations using tkinter and file handling in Python.

 ---